kwarkjes/vite-for-dummies-course/README.md

 # In this chapter

-- import non JS files
+- Setup vite in a blank project
-- Showcase what happens when you export different types (example object vs string)
+- vite serve
-- Build for prod
+- vite build
-- Pass params to configure your plugin
+- Static assets handeling
-  - use case replace `splitter`
+  - Let's play around with some `explicit` imports